 Perplexity: coordinated launch of the “Everything is Computer” vision

-March 11, 2026 — Perplexity publishes four simultaneous announcements that form a coordinated launch around its “Computer” vision: AI as a personal and professional computer.
+March 11, 2026 — Perplexity is publishing four announcements simultaneously, forming a coordinated launch around its “Computer” vision: AI as a personal and professional computer.

 Personal Computer and Enterprise

 The Personal Computer is a dedicated Mac mini that runs 24/7, connected to local applications and Perplexity servers.
-It acts as a digital proxy for the user — sensitive actions require explicit approval.
+It acts as the user’s digital proxy — sensitive actions require explicit approval.
 Waitlist open.

-Comet Enterprise is a native AI browser with admin controls (domain permissions, action logs, MDM) and a CrowdStrike partnership for browser-level protections.
+Comet Enterprise is a native AI browser with admin controls (domain-level permissions, action logs, MDM) and a CrowdStrike partnership for browser-level protections.

-Perplexity Finance receives 40+ live finance tools (SEC filings, FactSet, S&P Global, Coinbase, LSEG, Quartr, Polymarket), with broker connection via Plaid for analysis of a real portfolio.
+Perplexity Finance gets 40+ live finance tools (SEC filings, FactSet, S&P Global, Coinbase, LSEG, Quartr, Polymarket), with broker connection via Plaid to analyze a real portfolio.

-Premium Sources offers access to Statista, CB Insights and PitchBook directly in research feeds — paid sources are automatically cited.
+Premium Sources offers access to Statista, CB Insights, and PitchBook directly in search flows — paid sources are cited automatically.

-The Agent API is a managed runtime to build agentic workflows with integrated search, tool execution and multi-model orchestration.
-It replaces in a single integration point a model router, a search layer, an embeddings provider, a sandbox service and a monitoring stack.
+The Agent API is a managed runtime for building agentic workflows with integrated search, tool execution, and multi-model orchestration.
+In a single integration point, it replaces a model router, a search layer, an embeddings provider, a sandbox service, and a monitoring stack.

 | Integrated tool | Capabilities |